9. Duration of directed surveillance authorisations and reviews

 - an estimate of the length of time the surveillance will continue to be necessary

-Renewals will also require the approval of a JP in the magistrates’ court before they can take effect.
+Renewals will also require the approval of a JP in the magistrates’ court before they can take effect and investigating officers should bear in mind the relevant timescales when considering the need to renew an authorisation.

 The person who granted or last renewed the authorisation MUST cancel it if he is satisfied that the directed surveillance no longer meets the criteria for authorisation.
 Requests for cancellation will be made on the appropriate form as set out at DS/4Cancellation of the use of directed surveillance.